datacite/schema-docs/docs/appendices/appendix-1/relationType.rst

 References
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Definition:** indicates B is used as a source of information for A
+**Definition:** Indicates B is used as a source of information for A

 **Example and Usage Notes:**